 Do everything you can to ensure your health and safety both at home and in the workplace.
 Participate in and support your workplace's safety program, and always follow safety rules and regulations.

 - Follow the prescribed safety procedure.

-If a co-worker is ever injured and fails to go to a supervisor, talk to your supervisor.
+If a coworker is injured and fails to go to a supervisor, talk to your supervisor.

 If you fail to report an injury to your supervisor, it could make it difficult to make a worker's compensation claim.

-- The Occupational Safety and Health Administration (OSHA).
-OSHA is a division of the U.S. Department of Labor.
-Search safety topics and articles.
+- Occupational Safety and Health Administration (OSHA): A division of the U.S. Department of Labor; you can search for safety topics and articles.

-- National Institute for Occupational Safety and Health (NIOSH) .
-NIOSH is the Federal agency responsible for conducting research and making recommendations for the prevention of work-related disease and injury.
-The Institute is part of the Centers for Disease Control and Prevention (CDC).
-Search safety topics and articles.
+- National Institute for Occupational Safety and Health (NIOSH): Federal agency responsible for conducting research and making recommendations for the prevention of work-related disease and injury; part of the Centers for Disease Control and Prevention (CDC) that includes searchable safety topics and articles.

-- National Safety Council.
-Many helpful articles for home and workplace safety.
+- National Safety Council: Features helpful articles for home and workplace safety.

-- U.S. Consumer Product Safety Commission.
-Safety product reviews.
+- U.S. Consumer Product Safety Commission: Offers safety product reviews.